11 results for tag: health and nutrition

 In October 2001 I made my 3rd trip to Maui to visit my good friend, dedicated horticulturist, and tree planter, Stephan Reeve, who, like me, is a long-time health and raw-organic foods enthusiast.
 His "Fruition" orchard-farm project is an inspiring ecological model. (more…)

+In 1992, as a young citrus consultant and agronomist, I observed in an orchard that was doing very poorly in Dourado (SP), Brazil that on a particular parcel the orange trees developed more quickly and had more fruit than the other trees on the property.
 In the area where the citrus trees were thriving, the ground was very flat with splintery "rusted" rocks that had a dark, almost black color.
 On researching further I did mineral analyses and began to do practical experiments in the field.
 I began to research various rock deposits in the region and studied variations in their mineral constituents. (more…)

 Dylan Keating explores the global implications of rock dust and explains why applying it in our gardens can transform our crops. (more…)

 We Want Real Food is a book that calls for the remineralisation of soil and advocates the use of Rock Dust.
 It is currently receiving publicity in the Daily Mail and the Daily Telegraph.
 In the past 50 years vegetables on sale in the UK have lost 24% of their magnesium, 27% of their iron and 46% of their calcium.
 It is time to stop the rot!
 The campaign for real food begins with us, whether we shop at farmers markets, organic suppliers or at the supermarkets.
 We Want Real Food by Graham Harvey sets out what we can do to win the fight back for 'nutrient-rich' food that will stop us from damaging our health - in fact, a fight for real food.
 Join the ...